Estimated reading time: 12 minutes

 Once you plug in the rest of your figures, see what you have left and areas you can improve.

-Any money you have left over, put at least 3-6 months of emergency savings towards the building and killing debt.
+If you have any leftover money, put at least 3-6 months of emergency savings towards the building and killing debt.

-Your car payment is only for another 2 years; however, keep in mind the state your vehicle is in.
+Your car payment is only for another two years; however, keep in mind the state your vehicle is in.

 - Will you need a new car in two years?